hakatashi/japanese.js/README.md

 Source: http://www.iso.org/iso/catalogue_detail.htm?csnumber=9029

 Kunrei-shiki is defined as ISO 9029 and Nihon-shiki as ISO 9209 Strict.
-These romanizations are today a kind of obsolete but still only standardized romanization in the world.
+These romanizations are today kind of obsolete but still the only standardized romanization in the world.

 ## Roadmap